-At June 30, 2020 the School reported a liability of \$59,109 for its proportionate share of the net OPEB liability.
-The net OPEB liability for the DPS HCTF was measured as of December 31, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2018.
-Standard update procedures were used to roll-forward the total OPEB liability to December 31, 2019.
+At June 30, 2021, the School reported a liability of \$38,628 for its proportionate share of the net OPEB liability.
+The net OPEB liability for the DPS HCTF was measured as of December 31, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of December 31, 2019.
+Standard update procedures were used to roll-forward the total OPEB liability to December 31, 2020.
+The School's proportion of the net OPEB liability was based on the School's contributions to the DPS HCTF for the calendar year 2020 relative to the total contributions of participating employers to the DPS HCTF.